 "Cup Deli" products with top-seal lids

-Example of display items with reduced oil-based plastic Shifting to Recyclable Packaging In July 2015, we changed the paper cartons used for Seven Premium alcohol products from the previous aluminum carton material to a non-aluminum carton material.
+Shifting to Recyclable Packaging

+In July 2015, we changed the paper cartons used for Seven Premium alcohol products from the previous aluminum carton material to a non-aluminum carton material.
 This change enables the cartons to be recycled as paper cartons.
-Moreover, the volume of CO2 emissions per carton from the raw material procurement and manufacturing process is around 12% lower compared with the aluminum cartons.
-Therefore, this initiative has resulted in a reduction in CO2 emissions of approximately 250 tons per year, the equivalent of the CO2 absorbed by approximately 18,000 cedar trees.
+Moreover, the volume of CO_2 emissions per carton from the raw material procurement and manufacturing process is around 12% lower compared with the aluminum cartons.
+Therefore, this initiative has resulted in a reduction in CO_2 emissions of approximately 250 tons per year, the equivalent of the CO_2 absorbed by approximately 18,000 cedar trees.